 If you choose to use an open-source image, these steps may help you find an appropriate option, which you can upload to your personal BioRender gallery.

-- Just below the search bar, click Tools > then Usage Rights and select Label for Reuse.
+Just below the search bar, click Tools > then Usage Rights and select Creative Commons License.
 (Learn more about Google’s usage rights here).

 3. Choose an image that works best for you.